bitfinexcom/grenache-grape/README.md

     - `dht_peer_maxAge` &lt;Number&gt; maxAge for DHT peers
     - `api_port` &lt;Number&gt; Grenache API HTTP Port

+#### Event 'grape-ready'

+Emitted when the DHT and Grape are fully bootstrapped and ready to go.

 #### Event: 'ready'

 Emitted when the DHT is fully bootstrapped.